4th International Workshop on Computational Approaches to Historical Language Change 2023 (LChange'23)

 Submissions

 We accept two types of submissions, long and short papers, following the EMNLP 2023 style (you can also directly use the Overleaf template), and the ACL submission policy.
-Model and dataset papers fall into the short paper category.

 Long and short papers may consist of up to eight (8) and four (4) pages of content, respectively, plus unlimited references; final versions will be given one additional page of content so that reviewers' comments can be taken into account.

 LChange’23 also welcomes papers focusing on releasing a dataset or a model; these papers fall into the short paper category.
+To encourage model and dataset sharing at the reviewing phase, model and dataset papers do not need to be anonymous.

 Contact